Return to WHIRC Home Page

 We strongly suggest that prospective users of WTTM locate potential guide stars for their fields prior to arriving at the telescope.
 This is particularly important in determining if there are no available guide stars, since one will know in advance that the IAS guider must be used for that field.
 More information on WTTM operation may be found in the User's Manual.

-The dual-instrument capability of the IAS port lends itself to the use of WHIRC in combination with an optical imager (MiniMo or OPTIC) mounted at the CCD port.
-Obvious applications include combined optical/IR observations of science targets or nights split between optical and IR observers.
-This can be done in principle, requiring only moving the WTTM Pickoff Mirror in the IAS out of the beam and switching computer operation over from WHIRC to the optical imager (or vice versa).
+The multi-instrument capability of the IAS port lends itself to the use of WHIRC in combination with the Bench Spectrograph fed by the Sparsepak IFU installed at the CCD port.
+Obvious applications include combined optical spectroscopy/IR imaging observations of science targets or nights split between optical and IR observers.
+This can be done in principle, requiring only moving the WTTM Pickoff Mirror in the IAS out of the beam and switching computer operation over from WHIRC to the spectrograph CCD (or vice versa).
+Alternatively, one may switch the tertiary mirror to feed the wide-field optical imager ODI in combination with WHIRC.
 There are some important considerations, however.

-1. Operation of the MiniMo power or (especially) FSA will cause large pickup noise on WHIRC.
+1. Operation of the Bench Spectrograph CCD may introduce pickup noise on WHIRC.
 Thus, it is necessary to power down the optical imager completely prior to using WHIRC.
-We have not seen any adverse effects of WHIRC being powered on the performance of MiniMo.
+We have not seen any evidence that the WHIRC electronics can introduce pickup on either the Bench Spectrograph or ODI.

 2. Both the observer and OA will need to make computer interface changes.
-There are also stability issues for both instruments after they have been powered up, so an instrument changeover during the night will involve some loss of observing time, which will be difficult to quantify until we gain some experience in this process.
-If science and weather considerations permit, we suggest that observers planning to use both WHIRC and MiniMo/OPTIC try to accomplish their program by successive, rather than split night, use of the imagers.
+There are also stability issues for both instruments after they have been powered up, so an instrument changeover during the night will involve some loss of observing time.
+If science and weather considerations permit, we suggest that a single observer planning to use both WHIRC and another instrument try to accomplish their program by successive, rather than split night, use of the imagers.